International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/CertificationScheme/Core_Component_Certification.md

 *TODO: Integrate the following details regarding the different levels:*

-**Assurance Levels**
-* Assurance Level 1: Checklist self-assessment and automated interoperability testing
-	* This level is targeted at developers looking for a low entrance barrier into the IDS.
-	* The effort and costs in this level are very low for the applicant due to the self-assessment approach.
-	* The interoperability is verified via statements made by the developer in a checklist and an automated test suite without any involvement of an external evaluation facility.
-* Assurance Level 2: External concept review including functional and security testing
-	* Starting in level 2, external evaluation facilities are tasked with the evaluation, to ensure an independent evaluation result.
-	* Level 2 is the right balance between an independent review and the corresponding costs.
-	* The external concept review includes the examination of documentation as well as the testing the Connector, to ensure the correct implementation of the functional and security requirements.
-* Assurance Level 3: External evaluation including concept review, testing and source code audit
-	* For use cases that require a high evaluation guarantee, such as the exchange of very sensitive data, higher efforts and costs will be required to ensure the customers needs in regard to security assurances are met.
-	* As such, level 3 includes an in-depth source code review as well as a review of the development process (including an audit of the development site) in addition to the evaluation performed for level 2.

 **Trust Levels**
 * Trust Level 1: Data space interoperability
 	* Basic level security profile to participate in a data space